-Μι ıltip le Choice Questions

-1. Th is provides the broad 'data' from which to identify key drivers of change.
+- 1. This provides the broad 'data' from which to identify key drivers of change.

-a.
+- a.
 SWOT analysis

-b.
+- b.
 BCG matrix

-c.
+- c.
 PESTEL analysis

-d.
+- d.
 Critical Success Factors

-2. En vironment is
+- 2. Environment is .

-a. complex
+- a. complex

-b. dynamic
+- b. dynamic

-c.
+- c.
 Multi-faceted

-d.
+- d.
 All of the above

-3. (or are the growth rate of the economy, interest rates, currency exchange rates, and inflation deflation) rates.
+- 3. are the growth rate of the economy, interest rates, currency exchange rates, and inflation (or deflation) rates.

-a.
+- a.
 Macro-economic forces

-b.
+- b.
 Demographic forces

-c.
+- c.
 Technological forces

-d.
+- d.
 Political forces

-4. are outcomes of changes in the characteristics of a population.
+- 4. are outcomes of changes in the characteristics of a population.

-a.
+- a.
 Macro-economic forces

-b.
+- b.
 Demographic forces

-c.
+- c.
 Technological forces

-d.
+- d.
 Political forces

-5. nat describes the categories of activities within and around an organisation, which together create a oduct or service?
+- 5. What describes the categories of activities within and around an organisation, which together create a product or service?

-a.
+- a.
 SWOT analysis

-b.
+- b.
 BCG framework

-c.
+- c.
 Value Chain

-d.
+- d.
 Brain storming

-6. transform these inputs into the final product or service.
+- transform these inputs into the final product or service.

-a.
+- a.
 Operations

-b.
+- b.
 Inbound logistics

-c.
+- c.
 Outbound logistics

-d.
+- d.
 Service

-7. ins includes those activities that enhance or maintain the value of product or service, such as tallation, repair, training and spares.
+- 7. includes those activities that enhance or maintain the value of product or service, such as installation, repair, training and spares.

 - a.
 Operations

 - b.
 Inbound logistics

 - c.
 Outbound logistics

 - d.
 Service

 - 8. are companies that are not currently competing in an industry, but have the capability to do so if they choose.

 - a.
 Established companies

 - b.
 Potential competitors

 - c.
 Rivals

 - d.
 Competitors

 - 9. Absolute cost advantages arise from

 - a. superior production operations and processes

 - b. control of particular inputs required for production

 - c. access to cheaper funds

 - d. all of the above

 - 10. A is a business unit in a growing market, but not yet with high market share.

 - a. cash cow

 - b. dog

 - c. question mark

 - d. star

+- 11. What does a "star" represent in the BCG Matrix?

+- a) Products with high market share in a high-growth market

+- b) Products with low market share in a low-growth market

+- c) Products with high market share in a low-growth market

+- d) Products with low market share in a high-growth market

+- 12. What is the strategic implication for products categorized as "cash cows" in the BCG Matrix?

+- a) Invest heavily to maintain or increase market share

+- b) Harvest profits to invest in other business units

+- c) Explore opportunities for market expansion

+- d) Phase out the product from the market